hkjeldsberg/kafka-docs/doks/testing.md

 ## Testing Streams

-Kafka provides a separate library for testing streams: `kafka-streams-test-utils` contining test fixtures for Kafka Streams applicaitons.
+Kafka provides a separate library for testing streams: `kafka-streams-test-utils` containing test fixtures for Kafka Streams applications.
 This includes

 - **TopologyTestDriver**: For feeding records, simulating the topology, and returning (altered) records
 - **ConsumerRecordFactory**: Converts consumer record data into byte arrays